-As many of you know Ethan was born at 26 weeks, but trying to have a second baby was far tougher than I could have ever imagined.
+As many of you know Ethan was born at 26 weeks, but trying for our second baby was far tougher than I could have ever imagined.
 I’m sure most (if not all) NICU mums and dads have a deep sense of fear when it comes to having another baby.
 We know the pain of watching our babies fight to survive and would give anything to avoid it happening again.
-I never wanted my kids to be far apart in age but the possibility of another 3 month NICU stay made us wait, thinking it would be easier for Ethan to spend time with extended family if he were a little older.
+I never wanted my kids to be far apart in age but the possibility of another 3 month NICU stay made us wait, thinking it would be easier for us to cope if Ethan was a little older.

-My doctor called on Monday with a referral for a blood test to check my hCG level (the pregnancy hormone).
+My doctor called on Monday with a referral for a blood test to check my hCG level (that's the pregnancy hormone).
 She’d seen the scan results and explained it was possibly something called a molar pregnancy, but in her 30 years of being my GP she’d never had a patient with one so it was extremely rare.
-I promptly asked Google and my heart sank as I read through clinical definitions and personal stories.
+I promptly asked Google and my heart sank as I read through clinical definitions and personal stories, molar pregnancies are complicated and never have a happy ending.
 The next day my blood test confirmed it, with a very high hCG level of 263,000 and a bunch of blobs on my ultrasound, I had a complete molar pregnancy.

 If you’re reading this because you’ve had a molar pregnancy, I’m so sorry for your loss and everything you’ve had to endure.
 If you haven’t heard of it before, this is a basic explanation:

-The next few weeks were a whirlwind of tests and oncology appointments.
-Chest x-rays to make sure my lungs were clear and to use as a baseline, a full body CT scan and another ultrasound to look for re-growth.
+The next few weeks were a whirlwind, appointments with a gynae oncologist and a whole lot of extra tests.
+There were chest x-rays to make sure my lungs were clear and to use as a baseline, a full body CT scan and another ultrasound to look for re-growth.
 Nothing was found, so wherever those cells were hiding they were still small and hopefully wouldn’t need too many rounds of chemo.
 I say hopefully, but by now I was preparing for the worst case scenario because luck certainly wasn't on my side!
 I was going to start on low-dose methotrexate, each round being a cycle of 8 days on, 6 off.
 From the time my hCG reached 0 I’d then need 3 precautionary rounds just to be certain it was gone.
 All this time I kept track of my numbers creeping back up, reaching 4,100 in the 3 weeks before the chemo began.

 Each day I made the trip across to Auckland hospital with Ethan, he loved charming the staff and was a good distraction while the nurse jabbed the small syringe into my upper thigh.
 The chemo itself was relatively OK and I had minimal side effects.
 I managed to get off pretty lightly, after only 2 rounds my hCG hit negative so after a total of 5 rounds I was finished.